Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Reducing Opiate Withdrawal Symptoms

-Opiate withdrawal symptoms can be reduced in several ways, although dealing with full-blown withdrawal in the community will test most individuals’ resolve never to use again.
+Opiate withdrawal symptoms can be reduced in several ways, although dealing with full-blown withdrawal in the community will test most individuals’ resolve never to use it again.

-It is important to ensure that you stay well hydrated while detoxing to avoid electrolyte imbalances which can become life-threatening if not medically treated.
+It is important to ensure that you stay well hydrated while detoxing to avoid electrolyte imbalances, which can become life-threatening if not medically treated.
 If you are unable to stomach food, speak to your doctor or pharmacist as to which dietary supplements are best for you.
 Regular paracetamol and ibuprofen will assist with fever and muscle aches.

 Your pharmacist or doctor will be able to make recommendations for dealing with stomach cramps and diarrhoea.